Sir Francis ffolkes, 5th Baronet

 The Rev. Sir Francis Arthur Stanley ffolkes, 5th Baronet (8 December 1863 – 18 October or 20 October 1938) was an English baronet and Anglican priest who served successive monarchs of the United Kingdom as an Honorary Chaplain and Chaplain-in-Ordinary.

 Biography

 After his schooling at Oakham, ffolkes studied at Durham University (Hatfield Hall) where he completed a Bachelor of Arts degree in 1885.
 In 1893 he married Miss Isabel Boschetti and had one son, Edward John Patrick Boschetti ffolkes, who would later succeed to the baronetcy, and one daughter.
 He was Rector of Scoulton from 1894 to 1897, of Wolferton (close to Sandringham House) till 1912, and, after the death of his father, succeeded him as Rector of Hillington, Norfolk, the home of the ffolkes baronets.

 During the First World War ffolkes served as a padre on attachment to the Norfolk Yeomanry.
 He served during the Battle of Gallipoli.
 He was also mentioned in despatches in 1917 for his actions as part of the Sinai and Palestine Campaign in Kantara – part of British efforts to protect the Suez Canal from Ottoman forces.

-He was Chaplain of Hillside School, West Malvern.